 E-mail: SMO.Jobs@northlanddhb.org.nz | Phone: Ext.
 60552

-In New Zealand all health professionals are required under the health practitioners competence act (HPCCA) to be registered with their professional board before they can begin to work.
-This ensures professional competence and protects the health and safety of our peoples by providing a way that all practitioners are fit to practice their professions.
+In New Zealand, all health professionals are required under the health practitioners competence act (HPCCA) to be registered with their professional board before they can begin to work.
+This ensures professional competence and protects the health and safety of our people by providing a way that all practitioners are fit to practice their professions.

 We welcome your application.
-However, as an employer in New Zealand, Northland DHB is required to comply with New Zealand Immigration laws.
+However, as an employer in New Zealand, Te Whatu Ora is required to comply with New Zealand Immigration laws.
 Therefore, you are required to hold a relevant visa before commencing employment.

 Establishing a pathway and applying for the relevant immigration status to enter the country can be overwhelming.
 However New Zealand Immigration has excellent resources and can provide information, support and advice on how to ensure to the process goes as smoothly as possible.

 Resident applications can take several months to process; therefore a majority of our new overseas recruits apply for work visas.
 In some cases, you are unable to gain a work visa without securing a job offer and subsequently registration with a professional board in New Zealand.
 Our SMO Recruitment Team will advise you accordingly once you have submitted your application for employment and will provide any required supporting documentation should you be made an offer of employment.

 The best way to ensure that your application is processed efficiently is to ensure that when you submit your application you have provided all the information requested.
 New Zealand Immigration will provide you with checklists for you to follow.
 Should information be missing or further information be required, this will delay the processing of your application.